emissary-ingress/emissary/docs/user-guide/getting-started.md

 ## A Single Source of Configuration

 In the Ambassador Edge Stack, Kubernetes serves as the single source of configuration.
 Changes made on the command line (via `kubectl`) are reflected in the Edge Policy Console, and vice versa.
-This enables a consistent configuration workflow.

 1. To see this in action, navigate to the **Mappings** tab.
 You'll see an entry for the `quote-backend` Mapping that was just created on the command line.